 Major New Improvement shall mean a physical addition or change to the dwelling, which provides all tenants in the dwelling with something not previously provided that improves the quality of life in the dwelling.
-A replacement of an existing physical element, such as a roof, is not a Major New Improvement, whether that element was necessary for habitability or provided an amenity not required for habitability.
+A Major New Improvement is of a nature and extent that it benefits the tenants' enjoyment thereof with a degree of permanency.
+A physical addition or change, which does provide something new that benefits the tenants, but is required by law to meet minimum standards of health, safety, security or habitability, is also not a Major New Improvement.
+A replacement of an existing physical element, such as a roof, with another one that provides the same benefits to the tenants, is not a Major New Improvement, whether that element was necessary for habitability or provided an amenity not required for habitability.
 Such a replacement is considered a maintenance expense.
+If an existing physical element is replaced by another one which also provides a new benefit or benefits to the tenants (such as replacing a roof with a roof garden accessible to the tenants), the portion of the change which provides the additional benefit, and only that portion, will be considered a Major New Improvement.
 A physical addition or change, which does provide something new that benefits the tenants, but is required by law to meet minimum standards of health, safety, security or habitability, is also not a Major New Improvement.
 A Major New Improvement must be something new that benefits the tenants, and is not required by law.
 A Major New Improvement for the purpose of this ordinance is not in any way related to the term 'Capital Improvement' or 'Capital Expenditure' as used in IRS regulations, even if the IRS would categorize such improvements in these ways.